instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/thread_of_thought.md

 class Response(BaseModel):
     analysis: list[str] = Field(
         ...,
-        description="This is a list that should contain a single \
+        description="""This is a list that should contain a single explanation for a relevant source""",
-            explanation for each source about its relevance and content.", )
+    )
-    answer: str = Field(..., description="This is the answer to\
+    answer: str = Field(
-         the user's question")
+        ..., description="""This is the answer to the user's question""" )

+def get_response():
-response = client.chat.completions.create(
+    return client.chat.completions.create(
         model="gpt-4o",
         response_model=Response,
         messages=[
             {
                 "role": "system",
                 "content": """
                     You are an expert Question Answerer.

-                Here are all of the sources that you should refer to for context
+                    Here are all of the sources that you should refer to for context:
                     - The price of a house was $100,000 in 2024
-                - The Great Wall of China is not visible from space \
-                    with the naked eye
+                    - The Great Wall of China is not visible from space with the naked eye
-                - Honey never spoils; archaeologists have found pots of \
+                    - Honey never spoils; archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old
-                    honey in ancient Egyptian tombs that are over 3,000 years old -The world's oldest known living tree is over 5,000 years \
-                    old and is located in California
+                    - The world's oldest known living tree is over 5,000 years old and is located in California
                     - The price of a house was $80,000 in 2023
                 """.strip(),
             },
             {
                 "role": "user",
+                "content": """
-            "content": "What is the increase in the price of a home in \
-                absolute figures in the US?",
+                    What is the increase in the price of a home in absolute figures in the US?
+                """,
             },
             {
                 "role": "assistant",
+                "content": """
-            "content": "Proceed through the context systematically, zeroing in \
+                    Navigate through the context incrementally,
-                on areas that could provide the answers we’re seeking", },
+                    identifying and summarizing relevant portions.
+                """,
+            },
         ],
     )

+if __name__ == "__main__":
+    response = get_response()
     print(response)
+    """
+    analysis=[
+        'The price of a house was $80,000 in 2023', 'The price of a house was $100,000 in 2024'
+    ]
-# The increase in the price of a home from 2023 to
+    answer='The increase in the price of a house in the US from 2023 to 2024 is $20,000.'
-# 2024 is $20,000 in absolute figures.
+    """
 ```

 ## Useful Tips